 In the afternoon we shall set out for an excursion to Eklingi and Nagda.

 Eklingji is a famous Hindu temple complex that was constructed by the Guhila dynasty of Mewar region in the 9th century.
 The imposing walls of the complex feature 108 temples made up from sandstone and marble.
 The main temple was rebuilt in the 15th century from the ruins of an earlier destroyed temple.

 Nagda is a small town located at the distance of 23 km from Udaipur.
 The city was founded by Nagaditya, the fourth Mewar King, in the 6th century.
 Under his reign, the town encompassed numerous temples.
 Sas-Bahu Temple, which dates back to the 10th century, is the prime attraction.

 Udaipur – Mumbai – Goa (By Flight Total – 3 Hours)

 In the morning, transfer to airport to board a flight to Mumbai and then a connecting flight to Goa.

 Goa, the smallest state, is a dreamland.
-Goa is basically known for its stunning beaches.
+Goa is basically known for its stunning beaches, you can also visit these beaches in India beaches tour package.
 This famous land of sun, sand, surf and serenity entices thousands of tourists from every corner of the world.
 But Goa is not only famous for its tempting palm fringed beaches, but also for many magnificent monuments, such as forts & palaces, churches, temples etc.